 '''

-cat mystanzafile | mkdef -z
+cat mystanzafile | mkdef - z

 '''

-You can use the xCAT lsdef command to check the definitions (ex. "lsdef - l node01").
+You can use the xCAT lsdef command to check the definitions (ex. "lsdef-l node01").
 After the node has been defined you can use the chdef command to make any additional updates to the definitions, if needed.

-4.5 Create and define additional logical partitions (optional)
+4.5 Create and define additional cluster nodes